clearbluejar/ghidriff/README.md

 The base class provides the abstract method [find_matches](ghidriff/ghidra_diff_engine.py) where the actual "diffing" takes place.

-## Implementation
+## Extending ghidriff

+`ghidriff` can be used as is, but offers developers the abilty to extend the tool by implementing their own differ.
 The basic idea is create new diffing tools by implementing the `find_matches` method from the base class.

 ```python
 class NewDiffTool(GhidraDiffEngine):